 The Norfolk and Suffolk Foundation Trust (NSFT) provide local mental health NHS crisis support.

-Mindline Trans+ - is a volunteer helpline operating across England and Wales staffed by individuals identifying as trans Click here for more information including operating times.
+Mindline Trans+ - is a volunteer helpline operating across England and Wales staffed by individuals identifying as trans.
+The link gives more information including operating times.

 If the person you are supporting is experiencing abuse in a relationship Galop an anti-violence and abuse charity offers support to members of the LGBT community.